zarr-developers/zarr-python/docs/index.rst

 Status
 ------

-Zarr is a very young project.
-We hope you find it useful, but proceed with caution and test carefully.
-Please report any bugs via the `GitHub issue tracker <https://github.com/alimanfoo/zarr/issues>`_.
+Zarr is still in an early, experimental phase of development.
+Feedback and bug reports are very welcome, please get in touch via the `GitHub issue tracker <https://github.com/alimanfoo/zarr/issues>`_.

 Installation